BETA: Mobilitybox Ticketing Invoicing Idea

 Prerequisites

-The ticketing invoicing is based on billable items, which are created when a product is ordered or a subscription is reordered.
+The ticketing invoicing is based on billable items created when a product is ordered or a subscription is reordered.
+They describe one item that can be billed and not affected by restores.

 Single Tickets

-When a single ticket is ordered, a billable item will be created for the coupon.
+A billable item will be created for the coupon when a single ticket is ordered.
 The billable_item_id attribute of the coupon will be set.
+Example:

 {